evanx/jsbin/hydratePromises/readme.md

 ### Error handling

-However some properties might have failed to load e.g. because of a network error.
+Some properties might have failed to load e.g. because of a network error.
 Those will not be set on `state.`

 We might use `getInitialState` to initialise `this.state.popularArticles` to an empty array as follows: